AnyChart/docs.anychart.com/Common_Settings/Tooltip.md

 Note that series' individual tooltip settings override the chart's tooltip settings, so the chart's tooltips settings are inherited by the third series with no settings adjusted.

 Also note that this method allows or forbids the tooltips to overflow not only the chart, but the element they belong to.
-For example, if a tooltip of a great size belongs to a [Legend](Legend) or a [Data Grid](../Gantt_Chart/DataGrid), setting "true" to the {api:anychart.core.ui.Tooltip#allowLeaveChart}allowLeaveChart(){api} method will lead to this tooltip allowing to overflow that element.
+For example, if a tooltip of a great size belongs to a [Legend](Legend) or a [Data Grid](../Gantt_Chart/DataGrid), setting `true` to the {api:anychart.core.ui.Tooltip#allowLeaveChart}allowLeaveChart(){api} method will lead to this tooltip allowing to overflow that element.

 ## Out of stage